 - Nurses' medical gloves (latex or powdered) can cause skin allergies.

-So when we had a chance to talk to Nicole Whitworth, RN, BSN of www.yournursingtutor.com, we were thrilled that she highly recommended MadeOn Beesilk Lotion Bars for her nursing students' dry hands.
+Meet Nicole Whitworth, RN, BSN of www.yournursingtutor.com.
+We were thrilled that she highly recommended MadeOn Beesilk Lotion Bars for her nursing students' dry hands.

 :30 Nicole was pregnant with her 3rd when she decided she was over the pregnancy symptoms and that started her on her crunchy journey.